How do I start?

 When to do PACE

 You usually complete your PACE unit in your second or third year of study.
 Most degrees include a prescribed PACE unit in the program or qualifying major.
 In this case the unit will be clearly marked with a P in the Handbook.
 Check the handbook to find the right PACE unit for your program.
 You can do more than one PACE unit if you have elective space in your degree.

 How to apply

-You should normally complete your PACE activity while you are enrolled in the PACE unit.
+Most students complete the PACE activity while enrolled in the PACE unit.
 If you need to begin the activity early, before the official university session starts, you can apply for early commencement.
 Your application for early commencement must be approved by the unit convenor before you can start the activity.
 If you are unsure whether to apply, speak with your unit convenor or contact the Faculty PACE team.

-PACE provides equal opportunities to students of all backgrounds and abilities.
+PACE provides equal opportunities to students of all backgrounds.
 This includes students who have a disability or health condition.
-We encourage you to speak with your unit convenor or contact Campus Wellbeing to discuss any reasonable adjustments you may need.
+We encourage you to speak with your unit convenor or contact Campus Wellbeing to discuss any adjustments you may need.